U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: Conclusion Future Work

 \section{Conclusion \& Future Work}

-In this paper, we proposed the design of a smart parking management solution for ESMS, namely U-Park.
-We explained its architecture, which includes two prediction tasks in three stages, to help the customers park their shared E-bikes more properly by making recommendations.
-Regarding the prediction results of trip destinations in the first two stages, we increased the output accuracy from 60.00\% to 97.33\% by designing a partial trajectory-based AB-RNN model to dynamically correct the results of a trip history-based model.
-Based on the model used in parking space availability prediction, which was proposed in \cite{hongde2021}, we would be able to make further recommendations for their parking stations when the customers are about to complete their trips.
+In this paper, we introduce U-Park, a smart parking management solution for \ac{esms}.
+We outlined its architecture, including two prediction tasks across three stages, to provide personalised parking recommendations to assist users.
+For the prediction of trip destinations in the first two stages, we significantly improved accuracy to over 97.60\% by employing a partial trajectory-based \ac{arnn} model, which dynamically refines predictions from a trip history-based model.
+Additionally, our parking space availability prediction model empowers U-Park to suggest the optimal parking station to users based on the availability of predicted parking spaces, improving the probability of obtaining a parking spot by 24.91\% on average and 29.66\% on maximum when parking availability is limited.

-In the future, more state-of-art machine learning algorithms and well-structured models could be included in our system to improve its performance.
-We are also planning to examine our system on larger and more appropriate datasets, and if possible in real use in our industry.
+In the future, our system can enhance its performance by integrating more advanced \ac{ml} algorithms and well-structured models.
+We also intend to evaluate our system using larger and more suitable datasets and potentially deploy it in real-world industry scenarios to validate its effectiveness.